korayciftciii/dashwave/SETUP.md

 ### 1. Authentication Test
 1. Navigate to `/sign-up`
-2. Create a new account
+2. Create a new account (try Google OAuth for testing)
 3. Verify you're redirected to `/dashboard`

 ### 2. Team Creation Test